al1fandi/hr-project/README.md

 # Visualization:
 Finally came to the final part.
 I visualized the analysis results using Tableau Public.

-The sections that I displayed include:
+The sections that I displayed include the following:
 1. Gender distribution
 2. Age distribution
 3. Termination rates